wvengen/squarebase/readme.txt

 Squarebase gives you web-based access to your MySql databases without having to write a single line of programming code.

+The basic idea is that Squarebase builds a database (called the "metabase") that describes the structure of the database.
+The information in the metabase is used to format the forms to browse and edit the database.

+After changing the structure of the database or the contents of the metabase, they can be synchronized again.

+Interestingly, the metabase of a metabase (called the "squarebase") is the same for all metabases.

 Notes:

 1. Squarebase can be found in the Subversion repository at http://svn.xp-dev.com/svn/fransre-squarebase/